This section is not normative.

 1.1.
 Module Interactions

-This module replaces and extends the pagination controls defined in [CSS21] section 13.3 and in [CSS3PAGE].
+This module replaces and extends the pagination controls defined in [CSS2] section 13.3 and in [CSS3PAGE].

-This specification follows the CSS property definition conventions from [CSS21].
+This specification follows the CSS property definition conventions from [CSS2] using the value definition syntax from [CSS-VALUES-3].
 Value types not defined in this specification are defined in CSS Values & Units [CSS-VALUES-3].
-Other CSS modules may expand the definitions of these value types.
+Combination with other CSS modules may expand the definitions of these value types.

 In addition to the property-specific values listed in their definitions, all properties defined in this specification also accept the CSS-wide keywords keywords as their property value.
 For readability they have not been repeated explicitly.

 2. Fragmentation Model and Terminology